canonical/assets.ubuntu.com/README.md

 You can also filter the assets by:

-- `tag`: Filter the assets by a specific tag
-- `q`: A query string to filter the assets by filename, e.g. `q=ubuntu` will return all the assets with `ubuntu` in their filename
+- `tag`: Filter the assets by a specific tag or by a query string to filter the assets by filename, e.g. `tag=ubuntu` will return all the assets with `ubuntu` in their filename
 - `type`: The type of the asset, e.g. `type=png` will return all the assets with the `png` extension
 - `include_deprecated`: Whether to include or not the deprecated assets.
 Default is `false`